Noise and Hearing Conservation

 Would you like to find out more about noise exposure?

 T. Harris Environmental Management Inc.(THEM) offers comprehensive noise assessments both in office and in industrial work settings.
 We can evaluate both nuisance noise in offices or occupational noise exposures in manufacturing or industrial workplaces.
-We able to measure personal noise doses, conduct sound mapping or octave band analysis to determine noise abatement options and evaluate ototoxic chemical exposures.
+We are able to measure personal noise doses, conduct sound mapping or octave band analysis to determine noise abatement options and evaluate ototoxic chemical exposures.
 We provide recommendations on hearing protection zones, recommended hearing protection devices, engineering controls and can develop a hearing conservation program for your facility.

 Download the T. Harris Service Brochure